Mixed-Integer Optimization with Constraint Learning: Case study: a palatable food basket for the World Food Programme

 \paragraph{Benefit of trust region.} Table~\ref{tab:WFP_results} shows that when the trust region is used (``MSE-TR"), the MSEs obtained by all models are now much closer to the results from the validation phase.
 This shows the benefit of using the trust region as discussed in Section \ref{subsect:convex_hull_as_trust_region} to prevent extrapolation.
 With the trust region included, the MLP model also exhibits the lowest MSE ($0.001$).
 The improved performance seen with the inclusion of the trust region does come at the expense of computation speed.
 The column ``Time-TR" shows the average computation time in seconds and its standard deviation (SD) with trust region constraints included.
 In all cases, the computation time has clearly increased when compared against the computation time required without the trust region (column ``Time").
 This is however acceptable, as significantly more accurate results are obtained with the trust region.

 \paragraph{Benefit of clustering.} The large dataset used in this case study makes the use of the trust region expensive in terms of time required to solve the final optimization model.
-While the column selection algorithm described in Section~\ref{subsect:convex_hull_as_trust_region} is ideal for significantly reducing the computation time, optimization models that require binary variables, either for embedding an ML model or to represent decision variables, cannot use the column selection algorithm.
+While the column selection algorithm described in Section~\ref{subsect:convex_hull_as_trust_region} is ideal for significantly reducing the computation time, optimization models that require binary variables, either for embedding an ML model or to represent decision variables, would require column selection to be combined with a branch and bound algorithm.
 However, in this more general MIO case, it is possible to divide the dataset into clusters and solve in parallel an MIO for each cluster.
 By using parallelization, the total solution time can be expected to be equal to the longest time required to solve any single cluster's MIO.
-Contrary to column selection, the use of clusters can result in sub-optimal solutions; the trust region gets smaller with more clusters and prevents the model from finding solutions that are convex combinations of members of different clusters.
-However, as described in Section~\ref{subsect:convex_hull_as_trust_region}, optimal solutions that lie between clusters may in fact reside in low-density areas of the feature space that should not be included in the trust region.
-In this sense, the loss in optimality might actually coincide with more trustable solutions.
+Contrary to column selection, the use of clusters can result in more conservative solutions; the trust region gets smaller with more clusters and prevents the model from finding solutions that are convex combinations of members of different clusters.
+However, as described in Section~\ref{subsect:convex_hull_as_trust_region}, solutions that lie between clusters may in fact reside in low-density areas of the feature space that should not be included in the trust region.
+In this sense, the loss in the objective value might actually coincide with more trustable solutions.

 Figure \ref{fig:time_vs_obj} shows the effect of clusters in solving the model (\ref{eqn:WFPconstr0}-\ref{eqn:WFPconstr7}) with GBM as the predictive model used to learn the palatability constraint.
 K-means is used to partition the dataset into $K$ clusters, and the reported values are averaged over 100 iterations.
 In the left graph, we report the maximum runtime distribution across clusters needed to solve the different MIOs in parallel.
 In the right graph, we have the distributions of optimality gap, \textit{i.e.}, the relative difference between the optimal solution obtained with clusters compared to the solution obtained with no clustering.
 In this case study, the use of clusters significantly decreases the runtime (89.2\% speed up with $K=50$) while still obtaining near-optimal solutions (less then $0.25\%$ average gap with $K=50$).
 We observe that the trends are not necessarily monotonic in $K$.
 It is possible that a certain choice of $K$ may lead to a suboptimal solution, whereas a larger value of $K$ may preserve the optimal solution as the convex combination of points within a single cluster.